miketarpey/piper/README.md

 ```

 ## Basic use
-Within a Jupyter notebook cell, add the function below to returned for a given dataframe trimmed column text data.
+Suppose you need the following function to trim a given dataframes columnar text data.

 ```python
 def trim_columns(df):